sakshar/CS238_W22/README.md

 yyyy...yyyy
 zzzz...zzzz
 ```
-"conserve_test*.txt" reports the perfectly matched columns in the alignment with an asterisk (*) along with the start and end positions of this conserved windows.
-It looks like as follows:<br />
+"conserve_test*.txt" reports the perfectly matched columns in the alignment with asterisks (*) along with the start and end positions of these conserved windows.
+It looks like as follows:
 ```
 ACGT-TGGCT
 ACTG-GTGCT